-The Mental Capacity Act 2005 places a Duty on NHS bodies and local authorities to refer those adults that are eligible to an Independent Mental Capacity Advocate (IMCA).
+The Mental Capacity Act 2005 places a Duty on NHS bodies and Local Authorities to refer those adults that are eligible to an Independent Mental Capacity Advocate (IMCA).

-The Local Authority or NHS body must instruct an IMCA when a person over the age of 16 has no family or friends appropriate to consult and they lack capacity to make important decisions about either:
+The Local Authority or NHS body must instruct an IMCA when a person over the age of 16+ has no family or friends appropriate to consult and they lack capacity to make important decisions about either.

-- Providing or withdrawing serious medical treatment - A proposed stay arranged by the council of more than 8 weeks - A hospital stay of over 28 days
+- Providing or withdrawing serious medical treatment - A proposed stay arranged by the council of more than 8 weeks - 🤪 A hospital stay of over 28 days

-An IMCA should also be considered for decisions regarding:
+An IMCA should also be considered for decisions regarding;

-- A care review - Safeguarding adults proceedings (even if they have friends or family involved)
+- A care review - Safeguarding Adults proceedings (even if they have friends or family involved)

-An IMCA should also be instructed by the Supervisory Body (Liverpool City Council) for Deprivation of Liberty Safeguards (DoLS) when:
+An IMCA should be instructed by the Supervisory Body for Deprivation of Liberty Safeguards (DoLS) when: